-- 1050 In order to use such resources, participants must be able to identify their own needs; state those needs in - the form of requirements; compose or identify a suitable business solution using resources or capabilities - that will meet their needs; and engage in joint action the coordinated set of actions that participants - 1053 pursue in order to achieve measurable results in furtherance of their goals. - 1054 In order to act in a way that is appropriate and consistent, participants must communicate with each other - about their own goals, objectives and policies, and those of others.
-This is the main concern of Semantic - 1056 Engagement.
+Edits to CSPRD03 Copyright © OASIS Open 2012.
+All Rights Reserved.
+02 November 2012 Page 34 of 115 1057 In order to use such resources, participants must be able to identify their own needs; state those needs in

-- A key aspect of joint action revolves around the trust that both parties must exhibit in order to participate - 1058 in the joint action.
-The willingness to act and a mutual understanding of both the information exchanged - and the expected results is the particular focus of Sections 3.2.5.1 and 3.2.5.4.
+1058 the form of requirements; compose or identify a suitable business solution using resources or capabilities

-3.3.1 Services Reflecting Business
+- 1059 that will meet their needs; and engage in joint action the coordinated set of actions that participants 1060 pursue in order to achieve measurable results in furtherance of their goals. - In order to act in a way that is appropriate and consistent, participants must communicate with each other about their own goals, objectives and policies, and those of others.
+This is the main concern of Semantic Engagement. - 1064 A key aspect of joint action revolves around the trust that both parties must exhibit in order to participate 1065 in the joint action.
+The willingness to act and a mutual understanding of both the information exchanged - 1066 and the expected results is the particular focus of Sections 3.2.5.1 and 3.2.5.4.

-- The SOA paradigm often emphasizes the interface through which service interaction is accomplished.
-While this enables predictable integration in the sense of traditional software development, the prescribed - interface alone does not guarantee that services will be composable into business solutions.
+1067 3.3.1 Services Reflecting Business

-Business Solution
+1068 The SOA paradigm often emphasizes the interface through which service interaction is accomplished.
+1069 While this enables predictable integration in the sense of traditional software development, the prescribed

-A set of defined interactions that combine implemented or notional business functionality in order to address a set of business needs.
+1070 interface alone does not guarantee that services will be composable into business solutions.

-Composability
+1071 Business Solution

-The ability to combine individual services, each providing defined business functionality, so as to provide more complex business solutions.
+1072A set of defined interactions that combine implemented or notional business functionality in1073order to address a set of business needs.

-To achieve composability, capabilities must be identified that serve as building blocks for business solutions.
-In a SOA ecosystem, these building blocks are captured as services representing well-defined business functions, operating under well-defined policies and other constraints, and generating well-defined real world effects.
-These service building blocks should be relatively stable so as not to force repeated changes in the compositions that utilize them, but should also embody SOA attributes that readily support creating compositions that can be varied to reflect changing circumstances.
+1074 Composability

-- The SOA paradigm emphasizes both composition of services and opacity of how a given service is implemented.
-With respect to opacity, the SOA-RM states that the service could carry out its described functionality through one or more automated and/or manual processes that in turn could invoke other available services. - Any composition can itself be made available as a service and the details of the business functionality, conditions of use, and effects are among the information documented in its service description. - 1082 Composability is important because many of the benefits of a SOA approach assume multiple uses for services, and multiple use requires that the service deliver a business function that is reusable in multiple business solutions.
-Simply providing a Web Service interface for an existing IT artifact does not, in general, create opportunities for sharing business functions.
-Furthermore, the use of tools to auto- - 1086 generate service software interfaces will not guarantee services than can effectively be used within - 1087 compositions if the underlying code represents programming constructs rather than business functions.
-In - such cases, services that directly expose the software details will be as brittle to change as the underlying - 1089 code and will not exhibit the characteristic of loose coupling.
+- 1075The ability to combine individual services, each providing defined business functionality, so as1076to provide more complex business solutions. - 1077 To achieve composability, capabilities must be identified that serve as building blocks for business - solutions.
+In a SOA ecosystem, these building blocks are captured as services representing well-defined business functions, operating under well-defined policies and other constraints, and generating well defined real world effects.
+These service building blocks should be relatively stable so as not to force repeated changes in the compositions that utilize them, but should also embody SOA attributes that readily support creating compositions that can be varied to reflect changing circumstances. - reading support clearing compositions that can be valied to reliect changing circumstances. - 1083 The SOA paradigm emphasizes both composition of services and opacity of how a given service is 1084 implemented.
+With respect to opacity, the SOA-RM states that the service could carry out its described - functionality through one or more automated and/or manual processes that in turn could invoke other available services. - Any composition can itself be made available as a service and the details of the business functionality, conditions of use, and effects are among the information documented in its service description. - 1089 Composability is important because many of the benefits of a SOA approach assume multiple uses for - 1090 services, and multiple use requires that the service deliver a business function that is reusable in multiple - 1091 business solutions.
+Simply providing a Web Service interface for an existing IT artifact does not, in - 1092 general, create opportunities for sharing business functions.
+Furthermore, the use of tools to auto- - 1093 generate service software interfaces will not guarantee services than can effectively be used within - 1094 compositions if the underlying code represents programming constructs rather than business functions.
+In - such cases, services that directly expose the software details will be as brittle to change as the underlying code and will not exhibit the characteristic of loose coupling.

-3.3.2 Activity, Action, and Joint Action
+1097 3.3.2 Activity, Action, and Joint Action